The Poetry of a Silent Tragedy

 In Southeast Asia, our nature immersions are not accompanied by those amazing sounds that give goosebumps—sounds present in biodiversity-rich tropical forests.
 Songbirds in the region have become the subject of excessive, culturally ingrained consumption for trade, singing competitions, pets, status symbols, export, traditional medicine, and food.

-Thus, the project reflects the paradoxical reality of a shared, poetic experience: the blissful rewilding of our bodies I and a group of friends underwent on a temporarily isolated tropical island, set against the backdrop of wildlife extinction in the silenced forests of southern Thailand.
+The project reflects the paradoxical reality of a shared, poetic experience: the blissful rewilding of our bodies I and a group of friends underwent on a temporarily isolated tropical island, set against the backdrop of wildlife extinction in the silenced forests of southern Thailand.

 *some of the photographs shown here were taken during nature immersions with "Being Nature With Dolores Dewhurst-Marks" .